paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

-Finally, Plover needs a minimal [`setup.py`][] file in order to help read in the configuration we have in `setup.cfg`, run Setuptools for us when our plugin is installed, and consequently be included properly in the Plugins Manager[^6]:
+Finally, Plover needs a minimal [`setup.py`][] file in order to help read in the configuration we have in `setup.cfg`, run Setuptools for us when our plugin is installed, and consequently allow the plugin to be included properly in the Plugins Manager[^6]:

 **`plover-practice-plugin/setup.py`**